-Carrington Place of St. Pete Fails to Provide Proper Education for Staff
+Carrington Place of St. Pete Rehab Center Abuse Lawsuits and Citations: Failure to Provide Proper Staff Education

 Nursing homes must fully equip their staff with the supplies and education they need to take care of residents.
 When proper training is not given, vulnerable residents are put at risk for physical or emotional turmoil.